lino-framework/book/docs/dev/socialauth/index.rst

   :class:`lino.modlib.users.SignIn` dialog window because you have no password set.

-- and then sign in as robin (an administrator)
+- Sign in as robin (an administrator) and merge two users.